veekaybee/veekaybee.github.io/_posts/2019-09-11-answer-questions-online.md

 So, how do I deal with this?
 I triage based on a set of internal heuristics, namely:

 1. Questions are well-written
-2. The question is respectful of the reader's time constraints
+2. The question is respectful of the reader's time constraints and easy to act on

 Asking good questions is a critical skill, both online and at work, because asking a good question gets you a good answer.